EliaTogni/Univault/Classes/Simulation.md

 ![[ContinuousUniformCumulativeDistributionFunction.png]]

-To evaluate if a function is approximating this behaviour, it is possible to use the **Empirical Cumulative Distribution function** $\widehat{F}$, another mathematical tool which can be used in order to assess the goodness of a congruential generator.
+To evaluate if a function is approximating this behaviour, it is possible to use the **empirical cumulative distribution function** $\widehat{F}$, another mathematical tool which can be used in order to assess the goodness of a congruential generator.
 This function associates a sample with an approximation of the cumulative distribution function of the distribution from which the sample has been drawn.
 Formally, given a sample $S = \{x_1, \dots, x_m\}$ drawn from a distribution whose cumulative distribution function is $F$, the empirical cumulative distribution function is defined as

 $$\widehat{F}(x) = \frac{1}{m} \sum_{i = 1}^{m} \mathbb{I}_{(-\infty, x]}(x_i)$$